af/turrentine/README.rst

 * Multi-site support
 * Commenting on pages
 * Internationalization (although this might be worth adding later)
-* Automatic versioning of content (although adding hooks for django-revision would be interesting)

 Consider Turrentine if...
 -------------------------